ruskaruma/DeepLearning-From-Scratch/README.md

 Wanna brainstorm AI chaos?
 Fix my models?
 Yell at my gradients?

 Drop me a line: ruskaruma.gg@gmail.com
-Or raise an issue — even if it’s just to say hi.
+Or raise an issue and even if it’s just to say hi.

 ---